qtalr/lab-00/README.md

 2. Render the `.qmd` as a PDF or a Word document
   - Use update the key atrribute `format:` to have either the value `pdf` or `docx`

-3. (optional) Explore adding a code chunk and some R code to your R Markdown document
+3. (optional) Explore adding a code block and some R code to your R Markdown document
   - You can copy and paste code from Recipe #0 to get you started.
-  - Try and manipulate the code chunk options (i.e. hiding code and/ or output), for example.
+  - Try and manipulate the code block options (i.e. hiding code and/ or output), for example.

 ### Assessing your progress